 Irrigating your hedge:

 - The irrigation time may differ depending on the composition of the soil, the depth of the trench, the leveling of the soil, temperature and water pressure.
 Moreover, it is not advisable to water on rainy days: excess water and humidity would harm the development of your hedge, it will rot the roots and kill your cedars.
 The best way to estimate the run time is to irrigate ¾ of your maximum pressure for one hour in the evening.
-The next morning, if your soil is wet, you must decrease the watering time.
-If it is humid or dry, you should water longer.
+The next morning, if your soil is wetted, you must decrease the watering time.
+If it is dry, you should water longer.
+If it’s wet your ok.